Theinfection91/Ladderbot4/README.md

 ### Returning Features from Ladderbot3.0:

 - **Ladder Management**:
-  - Admins can start and end ladders for specific divisions (e.g., 1v1, 2v2, 3v3).
+  - Admins can start and end ladders for specific leagues.

 - **Team Management**:
-  - Admin commands for registering and removing teams in specific divisions.
+  - Admin commands for registering and removing teams in specific leagues.

 - **Challenge System**:
   - Allows teams to issue challenges, manage their status, and track results.